icebreaker-science/backend/README.md

 # Icebreaker Backend

+This repository contains the code for the backend server of icebreaker.science.

+## Development

 The default port is `9090`.
 Open `http://localhost:9090` to find a welcome message and navigate to `http://localhost:9090/swagger-ui/` for the Swagger UI.

-## Setup

 **Requirements**